- Email: email@example.com

 - Office: RAC1 1111

-Raymond Laflamme was born in Quebec City and did his undergraduate studies in Physics at Universite Laval.
+Raymond Laflamme was born in Quebec City and did his undergraduate studies in Physics at Université Laval.
 He then moved to Cambridge, England, where he survived Part III of Mathematical Tripos before earning his PhD in the Department of Applied Mathematics and Theoretical Physics (DAMTP) under the direction of Stephen Hawking.
 Laflamme and Don Page are responsible for having changed Hawking's mind on the direction of time in a contracting Universe (as described in Hawking’s best-seller "A Brief History of Time").
 After his PhD, Laflamme became a Killam post-doctoral fellow at the University of British Columbia, where he met his future wife Janice Gregson.
 He moved back to Cambridge in 1990 as a Research Fellow at Peterhouse.
 He finally settled down for nine years at Los Alamos National Laboratory.
 He arrived as a postdoctoral fellow, then became an Oppenheimer Fellow in 1994, just after the birth of his son Patrick.
 His daughter Jocelyne was born in 1995.
-In 2001 he joined the Perimeter Institute for Theoretical Physics as a founding member.
-He has founded the Institute for Quantum Computing with Michele Mosca and has been its Director since 2002.
+In 2001 he joined the University of Waterloo and the Perimeter Institute for Theoretical Physics.
+He founded the Institute for Quantum Computing in 2002.
+He has been its Executive Director from inception with Michele Mosca as Deputy Director in the initial years and with David Cory and Kevin Resch more recently.

 - Understanding the impact of manipulating information using the laws of quantum mechanics